jreisinger/docs/data/notes/cs/basics.md

 ```

 * Memory - stores programs and data that CPU acts on
-  * main is fast but volatile
+  * Main is fast but volatile
-  * secondary is permanent: HD, CD, DVD, ...
+  * Secondary is permanent: HD, CD, DVD, ...
 * CPU - simple arithmetic (e.g. adding 2 numbers) and logical (e.g. testing 2
   numbers are equal) operations
-* I/O devices - for entering/displaying data
+* I/O Devices - for entering/displaying data

 Running a program (HD -> RAM -> CPU):